Menu

 Credit and debit card skimming is where card data is taken for use in fraudulent transactions.
 This happens throughout Vietnam.

-Some Australians have lost 1000s of dollars after accepting invitations to private homes from friendly locals.
+Some Australians have lost thousands of dollars after accepting invitations to private homes from friendly locals.
 Beware of rigged card games and other confidence tricks organised by criminals.

 Gambling may break local laws, which also apply to travellers.
 See Laws.